FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

 medium-sized scholarship and decided to go there for the 3-year CS program.

-> I don’t regret my decision, but since then, I’ve always had the desire
+> I don't regret my decision, but since then, I've always had the desire
 > to get to know Hawaii but obviously had no chance for financial
 > reasons.
 DevLeague would be a practical way to do this.
-I’m also
+I'm also
 > considering going to [UH at
 > Manoa](https://www.ics.hawaii.edu "UH@Manoa CS") for my grad studies in
-> CS so there’s that too.
+> CS so there's that too.

 ------------------------------------------------------------------------